upbound/docs/content/cli/configuration.md

 as different users, or in different accounts.
 In the example below, five profiles are defined: `default`, `dev`, `staging`, `prod`, and `ci`.
 Commands will use the specified profile when set via the `--profile` flag or `UP_PROFILE` environment variable.
-If a profile is not set, `up` will use the profile specified as `default`, which in this case is actually named `default`.
+If a profile isn't set, `up` will use the profile specified as `default`, which in this case is actually named `default`.

 ```json